51Degrees/dotNET-Device-Detection/README.md

 ## Recent Changes

-### Version 3.2.19 Highlights
+### Version 3.2.21 Highlights

-* ASP.NET integration features such as bandwidth monitoring and profile overrides previously stored their 'enabled' setting in HttpApplicationState.
-This uses a lot of locking which could cause problems in highly concurrent web applications.
-The setting will now be stored in a static field instead.
-* Updated the Lite Binary files for November 2017.
+* Updated the Lite Binary files for November 2018.

 ### Major Changes in Version 3.2